FTX.US expands NFT marketplace to support Solana tokens By Cointelegraph - Up News Info

-FTX.US’s NFT marketplace has expanded support to the blockchain, enabling users to trade, deposit and withdraw nonfungibles that conform to the Metaplex token standard.
+FTX.US’s nonfungible token (NFT) marketplace has expanded support to the blockchain, enabling users to trade, deposit and withdraw NFTs that conform to the Metaplex token standard.

-The U.S. registered branch of FTX announced the expanded functionality on Oct.
-11, revealing the marketplace also plans to support Ethereum-based tokens in the near future.
-The marketplace is open to both U.S. and non-U.S. customers from a long list of jurisdictions, however New York residents are unable to sign up for the platform.
+The United States registered branch of FTX announced the expanded functionality on Tuesday, revealing the marketplace also plans to support Ethereum-based tokens in the near future.
+The marketplace is open to both U.S. and non-U.S. customers from a long list of jurisdictions, however, New York residents are unable to sign up for the platform.

 Continue Reading on Coin Telegraph